antononcube/EconomicsAI/docs/How-to-run.md

 - The Raku package ["LLM::Containerization"](https://raku.land/zef:antononcube/LLM::Containerization) has to be installed.
   A LLaMA (llamafile) model has to be accessible
   - For example, "Llama-3.2-1B-Instruct.Q6_K.llamafile"
-    - Which run with the command `llamafiler --model Llama-3.2-1B-Instruct.Q6_K.llamafile`.
+    - Which can be run with the command `llamafiler --model Llama-3.2-1B-Instruct.Q6_K.llamafile`.
-- A search index over the texts has to be created in with vector embeddings of that model
+- A search index over the texts has to be created with vector embeddings of that model
   - Using ["LLM::RetrievalAugmentedGeneration"](https://raku.land/zef:antononcube/LLM::RetrievalAugmentedGeneration).
 - The search index has to be placed in "~/.local/share/raku/LLM/SemanticSearchIndex"

 #### macOS specific

 - Download the GitHub repository ["raku-digest-sha1-native"](https://github.com/bduggan/raku-digest-sha1-native) and install it "locally."
-  - This needed for the installation of the package ["Cro::WebSocket"](https://raku.land/zef:cro/Cro::WebSocket).
+  - This is needed for the installation of the package ["Cro::WebSocket"](https://raku.land/zef:cro/Cro::WebSocket).

 ### Front-end